byterubpay/byterub-site/_posts/2017-07-16-logs-for-the-Community-meeting-held-on-2017-07-16.md

 **\<pero>** thats just rude
 **\<reymonero>** General protocol is to ask specific questions in the moment and off topic after the meeting
 **\<pero>** and odds are the question wont be seen/answered
-**\<rehrar>** Besides, the point of Monero Community meetings isn't to engage everyone, but the people who want to be a part of improving the Monero community experience.
+**\<rehrar>** Besides, the point of ByteRub Community meetings isn't to engage everyone, but the people who want to be a part of improving the ByteRub community experience.
 At least in my opinion.
 **\<rehrar>** Everyone is welcome for sure, but it's not necessarily a meeting for everyone, if you catch my meaning.
 **\<reymonero>** \^
 **\<Febo>** actualy there were moments when people were anoying on #monero and even when asked to join other sub monero IRCs more apropriate for their talk they ignored that.
 But I only remeber few such moments.
 We have lots sub IRC and they should be forwarded there if not, they should be temp baned.